david8862/tf-keras-deeplabv3p-model-set/README.md

 # python eval.py --model_path=model.h5 --dataset_path=VOC2012/ --dataset_file=VOC2012/ImageSets/Segmentation/val.txt --classes_path=configs/voc_classes.txt --model_input_shape=512x512 --save_result
 ```

-If you enable "--eval_online" option in train.py, evaluation on validation dataset will be executed during training.
+If you enable `--eval_online` option in train.py, evaluation on validation dataset will be executed during training.
 But that may cost more time for train process.

 Following is a sample result trained on MobilenetV2_Lite model with VOC2012+SBD dataset: